 The figure at the left shows a "productType" field in a relational table that is used to differentiate processing for various types of products.
 Different type codes, for example, could identify types of sweaters and slacks in a clothing database.

-More detail for the current topic: Frequent Use of Type Codes
+More Detail on Frequent Use of Type Codes